oleobal/dd-dicetron/language.md

 ## Type system

-There are currently four types:
+There are currently six types:
  - integers (as `long`)
  - booleans (`true` and `false` in the code, but `Success` and `Failure` in the output)
+ - strings
  - list of integers
  - list of bools
+ - list of strings

 ### Lists & ints